TheresaLui/SelfHelpContent_v2/articles/microsoft.storsimple/storsimple-virtualarrayisoffline.md

 />

 # My virtual array is offline
-If your virtual array is offline, this could be due to one of the following reasons:
+If your virtual array is offline, this could be due to one of the following reasons: <br>
-* Your virtual array may be turned off on the hypervisor.
+1. Your virtual array may be turned off on the hypervisor. <br>
-* Your virtual array is not able to communicate with the StorSimple Device Manager service.
+2. Your virtual array is not able to communicate with the StorSimple Device Manager service.

 ## **Recommended steps**
 * In the local web UI of the virtual array, go to **Troubleshooting** > **Diagnostic tests** and click **Run diagnostic tests**.